magdalenammcc/QAChallengeForBrite/README.md

 # QAChallengeForBrite

- QA Challenge for Brite Interview
+ QA Challenge for Brite Interview / October 2024

  Tasks to perform to complete the challenge can be found in the accompanying pdf file (https://github.com/magdalenammcc/QAChallengeForBrite/blob/main/2024-junior-qa-engineer-challenge.pdf)